-Ton Logtenberg, Ph.D. has served as our Chief Executive Officer and a management board member since co-founding our Company in June 2003.
+Ton Logtenberg, Ph.D. has served as our Chief Executive Officer and a management board member since co-founding our company in June 2003.
 Prior to joining Merus, Dr. Logtenberg co-founded Crucell N.V., a biotechnology company specializing in vaccines and biopharmaceutical technology, and served as its executive vice president and chief scientific officer from July 2000 until November 2003.
 Dr. Logtenberg has served as a member of the board of directors of the Jenner Foundation since 2008 and a member of the board of directors of Utrecht Science Park since November 2014.
 Dr. Logtenberg holds a Ph.D. in medical biology from Utrecht University.

-Shelley Margetson has served as our Chief Financial Officer since 2010 and a management board member since June 2012.
-Her responsibilities include financial, treasury, tax, budgeting and external reporting.
+Shelley Margetson has served as our Chief Operating Officer since November 2016 and a management board member since June 2012.
+From October 2010 to November 2016, Ms. Margetson served as our Chief Financial Officer.
+Her responsibilities include human resources, legal and internal operations.
 Prior to joining Merus, from June 2006 to October 2010, Ms. Margetson served as vice president of finance of PanGenetics B.V., a therapeutic antibody development company that specializes in research of antibodies.
 Ms. Margetson has worked in the biotechnology industry since 2001 for companies located in the United Kingdom, France and the Netherlands.
 Ms. Margetson holds a B.A. in business economics from the Higher Economics School, is an Associate of the Chartered Institute of Management Accountants, and holds the Chartered Global Management Accountants designation.